verilog-playground/.github/profile/README.md

 The front-end uses [React](https://react.dev) and was created using [create-react-app](https://create-react-app.dev).
 It is hosted on [GitHub Pages](https://pages.github.com).

+The back-end infrastructure is hosted on Amazon Web Services (AWS) and primarily consists of API Gateway and Lambda functions.
+The system is managed using the AWS Cloud Development Kit (CDK), which is an Infrastructure as Code (IaC) framework.

 The simulation itself runs client-side.
 After the user submits the code, a Lambda function is triggered by API Gateway to start the transpilation process.
 This process first converts the Verilog/SystemVerilog code to C++ using [Verilator](https://www.veripool.org/verilator), and then converts the C++ code to JavaScript using [Emscripten](https://emscripten.org).
 With the resulting JavaScript code in hand, the browser uses the `eval` function to interact with the simulation.
 The user receives logs about the process in real time, thanks to a WebSocket connection between the browser and the API Gateway.